NEASC Policies and Bylaws

 Release of Information by NEASC

-The New England Association of Schools and Colleges, Inc., in recognition of its responsibility to affiliated institutions, governmental agencies and the general public to make readily available accurate, fair and pertinent information about the accreditation status of its members and candidate institutions, maintains online directories of member and candidate schools, colleges, and universities listed under the appropriate Commission.
-The specific information provided relates to school data, and Board of Trustees and Commission actions and includes:
+The New England Association of Schools and Colleges, Inc., in recognition of its responsibility to affiliated institutions, governmental agencies, and the general public to make readily available accurate, fair and pertinent information about the accreditation status of its members and candidate institutions, maintains online directories of member and candidate schools.
+The specific information provided relates to school data and Commission actions.

 - actions taken by the Association granting candidacy for accreditation or initial accreditation;

 - adverse actions (i.e., denial of candidacy for accreditation, termination of candidacy for accreditation, denial of accreditation, placement on probation or termination of accreditation) taken by the Association after the right of appeal has been exhausted.
 In these cases, the effective date of and the reasons for the action are also released.
 In addition, for institutions placed on probation, the relevant Commission’s plans to monitor the institution are stated.

 In addition, a Commission may elect to publish and disseminate information regarding the last and/or upcoming date(s) of review of an Accredited or Candidate institution.